Protect your little one’s cheeky grin with this oral care guide for toddlers.

 Mouthwash should not be used by children under the age of six, especially if it contains alcohol.

 A proper diet not only helps your child grow up strong and healthy, it can also prevent tooth decay.
 Mums and dads should avoid giving their little one anything that is high in sugar for as long as possible—these include candies, lollipop and even biscuits with cream or chocolate fillings.
+Go for plain biscuits which are less sweet.
+Even dried fruits like raisins can cause tooth decay when eaten frequently throughout the day.
+As frequent snacking can increase your child's risk for tooth decay, keep to 3 main meals and at most 2 snacks a day.
 That's the best way to get your child's teeth to a strong healthy start!

 This list is not restricted to just sweets and chocolates!
 Treats like raisins and other dried fruits are also high in sugar and can cause tooth decay—especially since they stick to the grooves of teeth.

 Instead, offer fresh cut fruit or veggies instead: apple and pear slices, carrot or celery sticks are all good options.
 Other tooth-friendly snacks include cheese and nuts.

 Guilt-free Healthier Snacks For Kids